-- a) Where test prisms are specified, they shall be prepared from the fresh mortar used in the manufacture of the pipe, sampled in accordance with EN 1015-2, and formed as prisms of dimensions 1,6 dm x 0,4 dm x 0,4 dm, in accordance with EN 196-1, as specified in EN 1015-11, with the following modifications: - 1) the tolerances given in EN 1015-11 for shape and dimensions are for guidance only; - 2) the joints of moulds shall not be coated with any wax, oil or grease to achieve water tightness; - 3) where the factory made cementitious product has been formed in a process where its entire contact surface has been in contact with a release agent, the same release agent shall be applied to the internal surfaces of the mould, otherwise the use of release agents is not permitted by this European Standard. - NOTE 1 Where release agents are not permitted, moulds of steel or cast iron may not be suitable for forming test pieces for use in the migration procedure. - NOTE 2 Where the S/V ratio specified for use in the test procedure is 0,2 dm-1, a test prism of dimensions 1,6 dm x 0,2 dm x 0,2 dm may be used, prepared in accordance with the procedure given in EN 1015-11 but with the modifications given above. - b) Prisms shall be made and cured in accordance with EN 1015-11 with the following modifications: - 1) irrespective of the type of material from which a mould is made, the mould, together with any filling frame, shall be thoroughly washed with non-perfumed detergent (5.5) and water, rinsed with copious amounts of tap water, given a final rinse with demineralised water (3.29) and then dried before use; - 2) the prism shall not be marked for identification purposes but shall be identified in an alternative traceable manner;
+- a) Where test prisms are specified, they shall be prepared from the fresh mortar used in the manufacture of the pipe, sampled in accordance with EN 1015-2, and formed as prisms of dimensions 1,6 dm x 0,4 dm x 0,4 dm, in accordance with EN 196-1, as specified in EN 1015-11, with the following modifications: - 1) tolerances given in EN 1015-11 for shape and dimensions are for guidance only; - 2) joints of moulds shall not be coated with any wax, oil or grease to achieve water tightness; - 3) where the factory made cementitious product has been formed in a process where its entire contact surface has been in contact with a release agent, the same release agent shall be applied to the internal surfaces of the mould, otherwise use of release agents is not permitted by this European Standard.

+NOTE Where release agents are not permitted, moulds of steel or cast iron may not be suitable for forming test pieces for use in the migration procedure.

+- b) Prisms shall be made and cured in accordance with EN 1015-11 with the following modifications: - 1) irrespective of the type of material from which a mould is made, the mould, together with any filling frame, shall be thoroughly washed with non-perfumed detergent (5.4) and water, rinsed with copious amounts of tap water, given a final rinse with demineralized water (3.21) and then dried before use; - 2) prism shall not be marked for identification purposes but shall be identified in an alternative traceable manner;

-- 3) a mould shall be covered and be placed in the vicinity of the pipe that it represents and the prism shall undergo the same curing regime as that applied to the pipe.
+- 3) moulds shall be covered and be placed in the vicinity of the pipe that it represents and the prism shall undergo the same curing regime as that applied to the pipe.
 Covers to moulds shall be made of an impermeable material that does not react with cement; - 4) on removal from the mould after curing, the undamaged prism shall be stored under the same environmental conditions that apply to the finished pipe during storage at the factory until it reaches the minimum age recommended by the manufacturer for use of the pipe; - 5) following the curing/storage period, the prism shall be placed in an unused food grade plastics bag and sealed.
 A damaged prism shall be discarded.